React-tutorials-fotios/linkedin-clone/README.md

 - Using `react-router-dom` v6.
 - Moved styled component styles into separate folders.
 - group styles by action, like `width` next to `height`, `border-color` next to `border`, `padding` next to `margin` etc.

+// TODO:

+- change `a` tags with react `Link``
+- Make items in Nav take the same space